 A good UX strategy helps establish a cohesive experience between a product and the brand as a whole.

-Without a clear strategy behind it to guide the work, UX design lacks the context it needs to address and solve user experience problems in a productive way.
+Without a clear strategy to guide the work, UX design lacks the context it needs to address and solve user experience problems in a productive way.

-UX strategy answers the deeper questions of meaning and purpose behind each product:
+UX strategy answers the deeper questions of meaning and purpose behind each product, such as:

 - Why are we creating this product in the first place?